 - Once logged in, you’ll authorize Uploadcare to access your files on your behalf.
-As a reminder, Uploadcare is the integration Buffer uses to provide access to Dropbox, Google Drive, and OneDrive.
+As a reminder, Uploadcare is the integration Buffer uses to provide access to Dropbox, Google Drive, Google Photos, and OneDrive.

 This is what it looks like for Dropbox.
-It should look similar for both Google Drive and OneDrive.
+It should look similar for Google Drive, Google Photos, and OneDrive.

 - Once authorized, you’re ready to upload images and videos from Dropbox, Google Drive, and/or OneDrive directly into your Buffer posts.

-Uploading media from Dropbox, Google Drive, or OneDrive to your posts
+Uploading media from Dropbox, Google Drive, Google Photos, or OneDrive to your posts